iay/eclipse-mechanic-tasks/README.md

 Setting up a new workspace therefore involves adding the `/shib-required/` and `/shib-recommended/` directories to the Workspace Mechanic preferences, and further adding `/shib-repos/` directory if the workspace is for Shibboleth work.

-Everything here *seems* to work just as well in Eclipse Kepler (V4.3, 2013) as it did in Eclipse Juno (V4.2, 2012).
-So, probably a bad choice of project name there.
+Everything here *seems* to work just as well in Eclipse Luna (V4.4, 2014) and Eclipse Kepler (V4.3, 2013) as it did in Eclipse Juno (V4.2, 2012).